 - Gently break any bad news, and talk members through it (never surprise the board with bad news during a meeting).

 These pre-meeting interactions are also a fantastic opportunity to build a personal relationship with board members, which will boost your confidence and their faith in you.
 This is your chance to get to know your board members better and to understand their unique viewpoints and opinions.

-Enter the meeting with confidence
+Tips to enter the board meeting with confidence

 Running a board meeting with confidence is all about the prep work.
 You want to enter the meeting with complete confidence in what’s going to happen next.
 Avoid surprises at all costs.